Automating coordinate validation with Python and Shapely

 return df

-Operational Deployment & Topology Alignment
+Operational Deployment & Performance Notes

-Automating coordinate validation is only the first step in maintaining spatial data integrity.
 Once coordinates pass initial bounds and boundary checks, they must undergo topology cleaning to resolve micro-overlaps, sliver polygons, and projection mismatches before loading into PostGIS or cloud-native spatial engines.
-Integrating this validation module with automated boundary alignment routines ensures that store footprints accurately reflect lease agreements and municipal zoning constraints.
-By standardizing coordinate hygiene at the ingestion point, retail analytics teams eliminate costly downstream rework, accelerate site selection cycles, and maintain audit-ready spatial datasets for executive reporting.
+Standardizing coordinate hygiene at the ingestion point eliminates costly downstream rework, accelerates site selection cycles, and maintains audit-ready spatial datasets for executive reporting.
+For production logging configuration, reference the official Python logging documentation to implement structured JSON output compatible with centralized observability stacks.